Owen Pappoe

-Owen Pappoe (born September 29, 2000) is an American football linebacker for the Auburn Tigers.
+Owen Pappoe (born September 29, 2000) is an American professional football linebacker for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Auburn Tigers before being selected by the Cardinals in the fifth round of the 2023 NFL draft.

-Early years
+Early life

 Pappoe attended Grayson High School in Loganville, Georgia.
 As a senior, he had 121 tackles.
 He played in the 2019 Under Armour All-America Game.
 A five-star recruit, Pappoe committed to Auburn University to play college football.
+He is of Liberian descent.

 College career

 Pappoe entered his true freshman season at Auburn in 2019 as a starter.
 He started all 13 games, recording 49 tackles and two sacks.
 He returned to Auburn as a starter his sophomore year in 2020 and recorded 93 tackles and 4 sacks.
 Due to injuries, Pappoe only appeared in 5 games for Auburn in 2021.

+Professional career

+Pappoe was selected by the Arizona Cardinals in the fifth round, 168 overall, of the 2023 NFL draft.